paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

 ```scala
 val cyanJob = new CyanJob("My-second-cyan-job", new PostgreSqlDbReader("thisIsTheRowId012930",new DbConnections.PostgreSqlConnection(...)))
 ```
-As it could be seen, the creation statement is too long and tought to read, so it is a good practice to have the creation of this object encapsulated in another class.
+As it could be seen, the creation statement is too long and thought to read, it is a good practice to have the creation of this object encapsulated in another class as a dependency injection.

+  So given that scenario, a cake pattern could be performed, but instead it has been choose the Factory pattern, that in that it fits as well in that case.
-  So given that scenario, the creation of an ObjectFactory fits so well, which here is its definition copied from the ´Scala Design Patterns´ book:
+  Here is the its definition from the book ´Scala Desgn Patterns´:

-  ´This design pattern deals with the creation of objects without explicitly specifying the actual class that the instance will have—it could be something that is decided at runtime based on many factors.
+  ´The factory design pattern deals with the creation of objects without explicitly specifying the actual class that the instance will have—it could be something that is decided at runtime based on many factors.
    Some of these factors can include operating systems, different data types, or input parameters.
    It gives developers the peace of mind of just calling a method rather than invoking a concrete constructor.´